Modernly designed loft bathroom in Stapleford

 Generate more space – raise the value of your house with a loft conversion

-So what is the very best method to extend your house – on a budget – without the upheaval of moving, and boost your property’s value?
+So what is the very best method to extend your house – on a budget – without the upheaval of moving, and boost your home’s value?
 A home extension is the obvious response.
 This offers versatility of style, enabling you to include the desired amount of extra area to your house.
 But for home owners a home extension won’t be practical for factors of time and cost.

-Instead, you could look upwards for ideas, towards your unused loft area.
+Instead, you could look upwards for inspiration, towards your unused loft area.
 Your attic might be appropriate for conversion depending upon various elements.
 These include roof structure and height and the functionalities of installing a staircase.
 A loft conversion boasts lots of advantages over an extension.
 It is less likely to need planning approval and won’t lower garden size.
 In most cases, it can be finished in a much shorter time frame and could cost less too.
 And yes, it might add a tidy sum to the value of your house.

 Is my house in Stapleford, Nottinghamshire suitable for an attic conversion?